Hi!

 I regularly work with researchers from:

-• DGA-MI (Bruz) on intrusion detection
+• DGA-MI and AMIAD (Bruz) on intrusion detection

 • Institut Mines-Télécom (Palaiseau) on data generation